 Fluid management in ARDS

 Keep them dry.
-Yes, of course the disorder is by definition not related to fluid overload or heart failure, but the capillary permeability is high.
-With such permeable capillaries, less hydrostatic pressure is required to push fluid out into the interstitium.
+Yes, of course, the disorder is by definition not related to fluid overload or heart failure, but the capillary permeability is high.
+With such permeable capillaries, a lower hydrostatic pressure is required to push fluid out into the interstitium.
 Thus, one would not wish to be cavalier with one's fluid management in these people.

 This is supported by at least one trial.
-The patients randomised to a "conservative" fluid strategy had less ventilated days and better gas exchange, though hard outcomes remained the same.
+The ARDSNet people (FACTT trial, NEJM, 2006) compared two fluid management strategies in a thousand ARDS patients.
+One group got flooded, the other got dried.
+And on the seventh day, the difference between them was almost exactly 7000ml.
+The patients randomised to a "conservative" fluid strategy had less ventilated days and better gas exchange, though hard outcomes remained the same (60-day mortality was 25.5% in the dry group, versus 28.4% in the wet).
 However, the trial had some crippling weirdness about it, which limits its applicability to ICU in Australia.

 It was an odd design.
 Fluid management was guided by CVP measurements.
 The "liberal" group targeted a CVP over 10-14mmHg, and the "conservative" group targeted a CVP under 10mmHg.
 So naturally the "liberal" group was about 7 litres positive at the end.
 This could be because in the protocol, the "liberal" patients with good urine output cardiac index and MAP still ended up getting a fluid bolus if the CVP dropped below 10mmHg.